chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 \

-Use `lmBF()` to obtain the Bayes Factor for the multiple regression model:
+Use `lmBF()` to obtain the Bayes factor for the multiple regression model:

 ```r